Towards Practical Emotion Recognition: An Unsupervised Source-Free Approach for EEG Domain Adaptation: Experiments

-Fig. \ref{fig4} displays boxplots illustrating the accuracy distributions across subjects on the test dataset for our method and other SF-UDA approaches.
-Notably, our method achieves the highest median accuracy among all approaches.
-In the DEAP $\rightarrow$ SEED scenario, our method demonstrates superior performance, attaining the highest median accuracy of 65.02\%, with minimal variation in accuracies compared to the alternatives.
-In the SEED $\rightarrow$ DEAP scenario, although the methods by Ragab et al. and Ahmed et al. show slightly lower variability, their overall accuracy remains low.
-In contrast, our proposed method achieves the highest median accuracy of 57.07\%.
+Fig. \ref{fig4} displays boxplots of the accuracy distributions across subjects for our method and other SF-UDA approaches.
+Our method achieves the highest median accuracy in both scenarios.
+For DEAP $\rightarrow$ SEED, it attains a median accuracy of 65.02\%, with less variation compared to the others.
+In the SEED $\rightarrow$ DEAP scenario, although the methods by Ragab et al. and Ahmed et al. exhibit slightly lower variability, their accuracies are significantly lower, whereas our method achieves the highest median accuracy of 57.07\%.

-Table \ref{table2} demonstrates that our proposed method significantly outperforms all other approaches in terms of sensitivity, positive predictive value (PPV), and F1 score.
-When tested on SEED, our method achieves superior performance in detecting both positive and negative emotions, with an F1 score of 70.34\% for positive emotions and 59.73\% for negative emotions.
-When tested on DEAP, all methods face difficulties in accurately identifying negative emotions.
-While Zhao et al.'s method achieves the highest F1 score for negative emotion recognition (0.61\% higher than our method), our approach remains superior in detecting positive emotions.
-The lower performance in detecting negative emotions on DEAP may be due to the smaller proportion of negative emotion samples (36.87\%) compared to positive emotion samples (63.13\%), while the SEED dataset has a more balanced distribution (50.36\% negative and 49.64\% positive).
+Table \ref{table2} shows that our method significantly outperforms all other approaches in sensitivity, positive predictive value (PPV), and F1 score.
+On SEED, it achieves strong performance in detecting both positive and negative emotions, with F1 scores of 70.34\% and 59.73\%, respectively.
+On DEAP, all methods struggle with negative emotion detection.
+Although Zhao et al.'s method achieves a slightly higher F1 score for negative emotions (0.61\% higher than our method), our approach remains superior for positive emotions.
+The lower performance on DEAP may stem from its class imbalance (36.87\% negative vs. 63.13\% positive), whereas SEED has a more balanced distribution (50.36\% negative vs. 49.64\% positive).